ottiram/WOMBAT/README.md

 <p>
-WOMBAT also provides the ready-to-use standard preprocessor standard_preprocessor (based on NLTK) in wombat_api.preprocessors.
+However, WOMBAT also provides the ready-to-use standard preprocessor standard_preprocessor (based on NLTK) in wombat_api.preprocessors.
 In order to link it (or <b>any other preprocessing code</b> based on the above stub!!) to one or more WECs in WOMBAT, a pickled instance has to be created first.
 </p>

 ```python